🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Not at all.
 In fact, if you can learn to both use these tools correctly, and also apply that with some topical knowledge, you can make your life far easier.

-In the example above, the lawyer should have verified that those cases were real and said what they were being alleged to have said.
-In short, the lawyer needed to double-check ChatGPT's work.
+In the example above, the lawyer should have verified that those cases were real and double-checked ChatGPT's work.
 Instead, they simply trusted it as fact, and cut corners.

 The key really is to pair these tools with your current skills, and that's why they won't steal your job.